enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-application-ii.md

 ---

 ## Practice
 Josh wanted to create a spinning block using CFrames.
-However, he noticed that while using `i = 1,360` for his **for loop** condition, it is not fast enough.
+However, he noticed that while using `i = 1,360` for his **for loop** condition, it was not fast enough.
 To make the block spin faster, he could write... ???

 - `i = 1, 360, 6`
 - `i = 6, 360`